-If you’ve been paying any attention to Pinterest these days, you may have noticed that the shift is starting.
-The shift from cool to warm – the shift from gray to greige.
-Sure, it’s been sneaking up on us, but in my e-design adventures I’m getting more and more requests for greiges and ‘warm grays’.
-And right now, the winner winner chicken dinner HAS to be BM Collingwood.
+If you’ve been perusing Pinterest lately, you may have noticed that the shift is starting – from cool to warm, gray to greige and taupe.
+Sure, it’s a sloooow shift, but in my Colour Consulting adventures, I’m getting more and more requests for the warmer end of things.

 What is a warm gray?
-Well, traditionally, gray is a cool colour with either blue, green or purple undertones.
-Once you add a bit of brown/beige to the mix, it becomes a warm gray (it’s actually way more technical than that, but I’m kind of a meat n’ potatoes gal here).
+Traditionally, gray is a cool colour with either blue, green or violet undertones.
+Once you add a bit of brown-beige to the mix, it becomes a warm gray (it’s actually way more technical than that, but I’m a meat n’ potatoes gal here).

-Collingwood has a soft, feminine, slightly purple undertone.
-Will your walls be purple?
-Well, if you have a north facing room and hate purple with a hard passion then MAYBE you can squeak it out.
-However, generally speaking, the purple is more about the softness of the colour, and really, one of the few ways to get GRAY without blue or green.
+Collingwood has a soft, slightly violet (purple) undertone.
+Will your walls be violet?
+Well, if you have a north-facing room and a hate-on for violet, it might make you twitch – just a bit.
+But generally speaking, the violet is more about the softness of the colour.
+This undertone is also a GREAT way to get GRAY without blue or green.
 Just keep in mind, given the WRONG influence, almost ANY gray can pick up a subtle blue or green undertone.

-The LRV of Collingwood is 62 – MY MAGIC NUMBER!
-If you’ve read my previous blog posts on LRV, you’ll know that this is a pretty rad number.
-If you haven’t read those posts then you get SLAPPED with a wet noodle and you better get your glasses on…
+The LRV of Collingwood is 62 (61.52) – MY MAGIC NUMBER!
+If you’ve read my previous blog posts on LRV, you’ll know this is a pretty rad number.
+If you haven’t read those posts, you get SLAPPED with a wet noodle and better get your reading glasses on…

 And while it might not be the perfect COLOUR for every room, its LRV sets it up for success.